Dagiayy/creditrust-complaint-ra/README.md

 ---

+## 📸 Screenshots

+All screenshots of the working chatbot interface are saved in the `screenshots/` folder.
+You can include them in your report or presentation.

+---

 ## 📌 Why RAG for Complaints?

-Financial institutions face thousands of customer complaints.
-RAG enables:
+Financial service providers face thousands of complex, narrative-heavy complaints.
+This system:

-* Faster, context-aware search
-* Insight extraction from noisy narrative data
-* Enhanced customer service with natural language Q\&A
+* Enables natural language search across complaint data.
+* Helps internal staff, analysts, and QA teams extract insights fast.
+* Builds transparency by showing source excerpts with generated answers.
+* Works offline and respects data privacy.

 ---

 ## 💬 Contact

-Built for internal use at **Kifiya**.
+Built for internal use at **Kifiya Financial Technologies** Project Lead: `Dagmawi Ayenew`
+Mentor: `Kifiya AI Research Team`